Exawind/amr-wind/docs/sphinx/user/inputs_turbulence.rst

    **type:** String, optional, default = Laminar

    Specifies which turbulence model to use, by default "Laminar" is chosen (effectively no turbulence model).
-   Currently the only turbulence model is "Smagorinsky"
+Currently the supported turbulence models are "Smagorinsky", "AMD", "Kosovic", and "OneEqKsgsM84", "KOmegaSST", and "KOmegaSSTIDDES".

 .. input_param:: Smagorinsky_coeffs.Cs